 - When you read the note it may trigger questions or remind you of additional information potentially important for your care.
 Try to take the appropriate action.
 Some issues can wait for a next visit; others are best addressed quickly.

 What if I'm worried about what I might read or I don't want to read a particular note?

 Note reading may not be right for everyone.

 - For some patients just knowing that the notes are available, if they ever want to read them or share them with a care partner, is enough.

 - It can be helpful to think of note reading like a medication, and talk with your doctor or care team about the benefits and side effects to determine if it’s right for you.

 - If you’re nervous, it may be a good idea to start by reviewing a note with your doctor.

 - You don’t need to read every note, but referring back to them, even occasionally, to remember what was discussed can help you feel more in control of your health care.

 What can I do if my doctor or health care practice doesn't use open notes?

-You have a legal right to receive and review all your medical records, including the notes.
-If the notes are not yet available online, or your doctor or nurse doesn’t use a patient portal, you can always request a paper copy of your notes.
+You have a legal right to receive and review all of your medical records, including the notes.
+If the notes are not yet available online, or your doctor or nurse doesn’t use an online patient portal, you can always request a paper copy of your notes.
 You may also want to communicate with your health care team, and let them that you’re interested in accessing your notes online.
 You can read more here: Ten Things Patients Can Do Right Now.